StamosKall/Greeka_Corfu_Crawler/README.md

 1. Start by fetching the main Greeka Corfu hotels page
 2. Extract all hotel detail page links
 3. Visit each hotel page and extract information
-4. Save results to `hotels.csv` and `hotels.json`
+4. Save results to `../data/hotels.csv` and `../data/hotels.json`
 5. Display a summary of extracted data

 ### Output Files

-After successful execution, you'll find:
+After successful execution, you'll find in the `data/` folder:

 - **`hotels.csv`**: Tabular data in CSV format (Excel-compatible)
 - **`hotels.json`**: Structured data in JSON format (API-friendly)